talmobi/kiite/README.md

 </body>
 ```

-# About
+## About
-Super basic longpolling sockets with essentially no dependencies..
+Small, quick, and easy sockets/longpolling for simple needs with no external dependencies, binaries or GYP rebuilds.

-# Why
+## Why
-Lightweight, quick and basic longpolling for simple applications.
+Other rich solutions can be too bulky to justify their use for very simple needs with long downloads, install times, rebuilds, and may have cross platform inconsistencies.

 # How
-Basic longpolling.
+Basic HTTP longpolling.

 # Alternatives
 [socket.io](https://github.com/socketio/socket.io)

 [socket.io-client](https://github.com/socketio/socket.io-client)

 # Test
 ```bash
 npm test
 ```